openhab/openhab-docs/developers/bindings/thing-xml.md

 In that way a binding could describe that it requires specific bridges to be operational or define which channels (e.g. temperature, color, etc.) it provides.

 Every bridge or *Thing* has to provide meta information such as label or description.
-The meta information of all bridges and *Thing*s is accessible through the `org.eclipse.smarthome.core.thing.binding.ThingTypeProvider` service.
+The meta information of all bridges and *Thing*s is accessible through the `org.openhab.core.thing.binding.ThingTypeProvider` service.

-Bridge and *Thing* descriptions must be placed as XML file(s) (with the ending `.xml`) in the bundle's folder `/ESH-INF/thing/`.
+Bridge and *Thing* descriptions must be placed as XML file(s) (with the ending `.xml`) in the bundle's folder `/OH-INF/thing/`.
-The full Java API for bridge and *Thing* descriptions can be found in the Java package `org.eclipse.smarthome.core.thing.type`.
+The full Java API for bridge and *Thing* descriptions can be found in the Java package `org.openhab.core.thing.type`.

 ### XML Structure for Thing Descriptions